Nikethamide: Society and culture

 Theodor Morell, Adolf Hitler's personal physician, would inject the German ruler with Coramine when Hitler was unduly sedated with barbiturates.
 In addition, Morell would use Coramine as part of an all-purpose "tonic" for Hitler.

-It is available as a short-acting over-the-counter drug in several South American and European countries, combined with glucose in form of lozenges.
-It is especially useful for mountain climbers to increase endurance at high altitudes.
-Contraindications include hypertension, cardiovascular pathologies and epilepsy.

 Use in sports

 In some sports, nikethamide is listed by the World Anti-Doping Agency as a banned substance.
 Jaime Huélamo was stripped of his bronze medal at the 1972 Olympic individual cycling road race after testing positive for Coramine.
 Croatian tennis player Marin Čilić was suspended from competition for nine months after he tested positive for nikethamide in April 2013.
 This ban was later reduced to four months after Cilic appealed and claimed he had unintentionally ingested it in a glucose tablet bought at a pharmacy.
 Polish kart driver Igor Walilko was given a two-year ban, later reduced to eighteen months, from competition in 2010 due to testing positive for nikethamide after a win in Germany in July, 2010.

 In July 2021, Swiss athlete and doctor Kariem Hussein was positively tested for nikethamide, which he regularly uses during training.
 He missed the 2020 Summer Olympics in Tokyo, and was banned from competitions for nine months.